Looking for some part-time work that really makes a difference?

 We are especially interested in receiving applications from students from a widening participation background themselves, i.e. students from groups that are currently under-represented in HE.

-Groups currently identified are; students from low participation neighbourhoods, black minority ethnic, care leavers, young carers, and students with declared disabilities and students who are in the first generation of their family to go to university.
+Groups currently identified as under represented are: students from low participation neighbourhoods, students from a Black or Ethnic Minority background, male students, care leavers, young carers, students with declared disabilities and students who are in the first generation of their family to go to university.

 We are also very interested in receiving applications from local and commuter students.